FREQUENTLY ASKED QUESTIONS

 Q: Does having a cremation mean there will be no funeral service?

-A: No. There can be a wake and funeral in the same way there is in a burial.
-The only difference is that at the end of the funeral service the remains are cremated rather than buried.
+A: No. There can be a wake and a funeral in the same way there is in a burial.
+The only difference is that at the end of the funeral service, the remains are cremated rather than buried.

 Q: If a death occurs at night, can I call the funeral director immediately?